 Denver Museum of Nature & Science

-From the Prehistoric Journey exhibit to the new T-rex Encounter to films and dino-themed events, The Denver Museum of Nature & Science provides a number of attractions for dinosaur lovers.
+From the Prehistoric Journey exhibit and Dinosaur Gulch in the Discovery Zone to films and dino-themed events, The Denver Museum of Nature & Science provides a number of attractions for dinosaur lovers.
 The Prehistoric Journey exhibit welcomes you with an interactive battle between a gargantuan stegosaurus and an 80-foot-long diplodocus towering overhead.
-After seeing the battle, you can wander prehistoric habitats, view ancient plants and examine fossils from the Museum Touch Carts.
+After seeing the battle, you can wander prehistoric habitats, view ancient plants and examine fossils from the museum touch carts.

 Rocky Mountain Dinosaur Resource Center

 Learn everything you wanted to know about prehistoric lizards at the Rocky Mountain Dinosaur Resource Center in Woodland Park.
 Featuring some of the most spectacular dinosaurs, the resource center also has marine reptiles, flying reptiles and fish of North America’s late Cretaceous Period on display.

 Six miles north of Cañon City, this active natural research area has been the site of fossil discoveries for nearly 130 years.
 Garden Park Fossil Area features interpretive displays along walking trails that tell you about the excavation and dinosaurs discovered in the area, as well as point out rare plants and wildlife.

 Preserved and displayed by the Delta County Historical Society, the Delta County Museum's Jones Gallery offers a glimpse at one of the most significant dinosaur discovery sites in the world.
 At least 15 different kinds of animals have been recovered at the nearby Dry Mesa quarry site, and you can see the bones up close.